Sea Cabins on the Ocean condo guide in Isle of Palms

 Since every unit has the same footprint, price variation comes from three factors:

-- Renovation quality: A unit gutted and rebuilt from the studs with luxury plank floors, granite countertops, and modern appliances commands a premium over one with original or dated finishes.
-The gap between "turnkey renovated" and "functional but tired" is $50K-$100K.
+• Renovation quality: A unit gutted and rebuilt from the studs with luxury plank floors, granite countertops, and modern appliances commands a clear premium over one with original finishes.
+The gap between "turnkey renovated" and "functional but tired" is $50K–$100K.

-- View position: Units with direct pier and pool views or unobstructed ocean sightlines have a softer premium, but renovation and floor matter more.
+• View position: Units with direct pier and pool views or unobstructed ocean sightlines carry a softer premium, but renovation and floor matter more.

-End units with private patios exist and occasionally carry a slight premium.
+End units with private patios occasionally carry a slight premium.

 Regime fees and what $400 a month covers